 Algebra 2 is a mathematics course that covers intermediate-to-advanced algebraic topics.
 Concepts taught in Algebra 1 will be reviewed and taken to a more advanced level.
 The question, “When will I ever use algebra in the real world?” is easily answered thusly: Algebra 2 teaches students to analyze and problem-solve at a more advanced level, equipping them with critical thinking skills that apply to both mathematics and real-world situations.
 Students who successfully complete this course should be able to understand and apply the following concepts: linear, quadratic, exponential, inverse, composite, and radical functions; matrices; advanced factoring; direct, inverse, and joint variation; polynomials; linear programming; measures of central tendency; probability and the binomial theorem; trigonometric functions, special triangles, and the unit circle; complex, rational, and decimal numbers; synthetic division; advanced statements of equality; advanced word problems; and beginning logarithms.
 Upon successful completion of Algebra 2, students will be prepared for Trigonometry.

-Text: Saxon Algebra 2
+Textbook: Saxon Algebra 2

 Anatomy & Physiology

 Anatomy and Physiology covers the structure and function of the human body.
 This course is organized to follow a logical sequence of nine of the systems of the human body.
 Each of the nine systems will be covered in detail while supporting the belief we are fearfully and wonderfully made.
 Students will become acquainted with the various levels of organization of the human body through lecture and discussion, guest speakers, dissection, virtual lab and hands on labs.
 Laboratory dissection includes anatomical study of mammals.
+The Oklahoma State requirement for CPR/AED training is included in this course.

-Textbook is Hole’s Human Anatomy and Physiology by Shier, Butler, and Lewis.
+Textbook: Hole’s Human Anatomy and Physiology by Shier, Butler, and Lewis.

 This is a course on the theory and practice of Christian Apologetics.
 Students will learn all five apologetic views (Classical, Evidential, Presuppositional, Cumulative, and Reformed Epistemological).
 Part of the curriculum will include critiquing apologetic debates, analyzing daily media, and practicing apologetic encounters.

-Texts include Tactics by Greg Koukl, On Guard by William Lane Craig, Mere Christianity by C.S.
+Textbooks: Tactics by Greg Koukl, On Guard by William Lane Craig, Mere Christianity by C.S.
 Lewis, and more.

 Art Exploration (6th)